Lala0419/Fresh-Drink/README.md

 	  <img src="https://github.com/Lala0419/Fresh-Drink/blob/master/fresh_drink_2.gif" width="100%" />
   </a>

-Easy app to help you choose which drink to make at your house party!
+Easy app to help you choose which drink to make gives you all the recipe!!

 **Link to project:** https://freshdrink.netlify.app